Insurance Claims: AI Cuts Resolution Time 80%

 What is the ROI for an insurer processing 1,000 claims per month?

-Related reading: Insurance carriers subject to the EU's Digital Operational Resilience Act face additional requirements for document processing systems -- see our DORA 2026 compliance guide.
-For the broader fraud landscape, our document fraud statistics article provides the latest data on fraud costs and detection rates across all sectors.
+Related reading: For the broader fraud landscape, our document fraud statistics article provides the latest data on fraud costs and detection rates across all sectors.